As an affiliate, we earn from qualifying purchases made on our website.

 Overall, if you’re someone who wears a glove playing golf (or you don’t) I really think you should give this glove a try.
 Even if it didn’t last as long as leather, I’d still use it because of how comfy it is and how good it grips.
 I use this glove 90% of the time and the only time I don’t is when it’s super cold out.

-If you want to pick one up you can go to the CaddyDaddy website or grab one on Amazon (best place we could find).
+If you want to pick one up you can go to the Claw website or see our full review here with each of the different models.
 They’re around 20 bucks, which is super reasonable if you ask me and I would probably pay a little bit more.

 I’ve used pretty much every type of glove out there.
 All the real leather gloves, the synthetic options, and whatever else is out there.
 Nothing I’ve tried to this point has been as comfortable as the Claw and performed as well.
 Give it a try for yourself and you might find yourself switching as I did.